-If you are an undocumented immigrant, and have been arrested or otherwise placed in removal (deportation) proceedings, applying for a green card through a family member might be the last thing you'd think you would be eligible for.
-After all, if you were qualified for a green card, wouldn't you have applied for it already?
+If you are an undocumented immigrant in the U.S., and have been arrested or otherwise placed in removal (deportation) proceedings, applying for a green card through a family member might be the last thing you'd think you would be eligible for.
+After all, if you were eligible for a green card, wouldn't you have applied for it already?

 For each of these requirements, special rules and exceptions apply.
 For example, the requirement that the undocumented immigrant not have violated immigration status does not apply if the only violation was "unauthorized employment" and the immigrant is married to a U.S. citizen who filed the visa petition.